 Taking a free course that offers quality learning peaks your interest and increases the likelihood that you will want to continue to learn more about different healthcare subjects.

-If you are looking for a free healthcare course, check out Avidity Medical Design Academy to sign up for “Social Media in Healthcare (with REAL-WORLD Examples!).”
+If you are looking for a free healthcare course, check out Avidity Medical Design Academy to sign up for “How to Prevent Disease in Your Body (By Eating Fruits and Vegetables!)“.
 This is a free healthcare course offered by Avidity Medical Design Academy.